 Lancaster is a really cool day trip from Philadelphia.
 It’s one of the oldest inland cities in the States and home to the Amish.
 For many, visiting the Amish communities in Lancaster is a main draw of such a day trip.
 The Amish are a religious community that bases life around faith, family and farming.
 Their lifestyle is virtually unchanged over the centuries and they go without modern conveniences.

 Their simple life is on display in Lancaster but there are other attractions as well.
 You can visit the estate of former president James Buchanan.
 There are also many Amish farmers markets to visit for a pretzel or ice cream before you head back to Philadelphia.

 Fun fact: Lancaster was the capital of the United States for one day.
 On September 27, 1777 the British captured Philadelphia during the American Revolution.
 The government quickly moved to Lancaster for one day before being moved slightly farther away to York, Pennsylvania.

 Located in the town of Kennett Square, PA – Longwood Gardens is a massive American horticultural display gardens.
 The botanical gardens inside cover over 1,000 acres (4.35 km2) and feature native and exotic plants all year round.
 There are 20 indoor gardens as well and you’ll find over 4,600 types of plants and trees at Longwood Gardens.

 Visitors are treated to seasonal displays as well.
 This means if you visit in the spring you’ll be treated to displays of tulips and other spring plants.
-In the Christmas season you can expect festive poinsettia and light displays.
+If you’re spending Christmas in Philadelphia, you can expect to see festive poinsettia and light displays at Longwood Gardens.